PES layoffs accelerate as Philadelphia refinery closes

-(Reuters) - Refiner Philadelphia Energy Solutions PESC.N is laying off the majority of its unionized workforce on Tuesday and Wednesday, the union’s president said, ahead of an initial layoff deadline.
+Aug 20 (Reuters) - Refiner Philadelphia Energy Solutions is laying off the majority of its unionized workforce on Tuesday and Wednesday, the union’s president said, ahead of an initial layoff deadline.

 PES began dismissing a small number of union workers last Thursday, before an earlier-stated Aug.
 25 termination date, as the company idles its fire-damaged refinery after filing for bankruptcy.